Ross65536/adc-middleware/README.md

 If there are values for the array sent the ids **MUST** be matched against the response, otherwise an information leak is created.

+### Adding OpenID Connect third-party Identity Providers

+1. Login to keycloak's admin panel.
+2. Go to `Identity Providers` in the side bar and add a OpenID Connect provider, set the `alias` which will be the display name (for example to `orcid`) and make note of the generated `Redirect URI`.
+3. Add keycloak to third party OIDC IdP.

+  For ORCDID login as an account, go to developer tools, and add keycloak: set the `Your website URL` to keycloak's host (example `http://localhost:8082`) and put in `Redirect URIs` the url generated in keycloak from the previous step (example `http://localhost:8082/auth/realms/master/broker/orcid/endpoint`).
+Make note of the `Client ID` and `Client Secret`.
+Save.

+  For EGI Checkin: ?

+4. In the dashboard from step 2, add generated info from previous step.

+  For ORCID put `https://orcid.org/oauth/authorize` in the `Authorization URL`, `https://orcid.org/oauth/token` in the token url, set `Client Authentication` to `Client secret sent as post` and input the client ID and client secret from the previous step in `Client ID` and `Client Secret`.
+Save

+  For EGI Checkin put `https://aai-dev.egi.eu/oidc/authorize` in the `Authorization URL`, `https://aai-dev.egi.eu/oidc/token` in the token url, set `Client secret sent as post` and input client ID and secret.
+Save

 ## Profilling

 ### Flamegraphs